Browsed by

 Even in our personal lives we are dependent on others.
 We are dependent on our friends and family for emotional support and for logistical support.
 We depend on their willingness to share their time with us.
 But then we get used to relying on them.
 We start to take them for granted, assuming they will always be there for us, and forget to show our gratitude.

 We resist showing gratitude for what others do for us, whether people close to us or the myriad strangers who make our lifestyles possible, because that would be admitting our dependence.
 Our egos would rather believe in their own sovereignty, that we are in charge and others are fufilling obligations to us.
 Expressing gratitude, for the ego, is like abdicating a throne.
-But that throne is a mirage – we are really held up by what others do for us.
-Other people who deserve our gratitude.

-Heed the wisdom of the Buddha Bear.
+Heed the wisdom of the Buddha Bear!

 I plan more of these Buddha Bear posts in the future.
 This was a format I was originally planning to post on another siteTM which sadly has not heeded the Buddha Bear and has lost its way.